sjfke/container-interactive-shells/README.md

 ## SomaCLI

-Provides a RHEL UBI-8 non-root Bash Shell and includes the following additional packages:
+Provides a non-root Bash Shell based on RHEL UBI-8 with the following additional packages:

 * *nmap-ncat*, *bind-utils*, *iputils*, *ip* packages and a preconfigured *sudo*